An independent daemon acting as rate-limiter between Max and Eva. Deployed locally on each instance.

 HOW IT WORKS

-2. 2Maintains a message counter per direction -- stops at 50 messages and requires human GO via Telegram
+2. 2Maintains a message counter per direction — stops at 50 messages and requires human GO via messaging

 3. 35-minute inactivity timeout: if no human is watching, the bridge auto-pauses

-4. 4All exchanges are logged in governor.db (SQLite) with timestamps, direction, and content length
+4. 4All exchanges are logged in a local database with timestamps, direction, and content length

 WHY IT MATTERS